Your dollar is shrinking.

 Someone keeps printing.

 The US money supply from 1970 to 2025.
-Every bar is a year.
-Watch what happens between 2020 and 2022.
+Each bar is one year.
+Look at what happened between 2020 and 2022.

-M2 went from $15.5T to $21.7T at its peak — a 40% increase.
+M2 went from $15.5T to $21.7T at its peak, a 40% increase.

 What if money had a limit?